dhmunro/dudley/README.md

 # The Dudley Layout Language

-Dudley (maybe not its final name) is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus some features of XDR.
+Dudley is a data description language which has roughly the same scope as HDF5 or PDB metadata, plus some features of XDR.
 A Dudley file is a text file (using any newline convention) that describes the layout of data in a file, which may also contain parameter values describing multidimensional array shapes.
 A complete "program" in the Dudley language is called a "layout".
 A Dudley layout file has the preferred name extension ".dud".

 While a Dudley layout can precisely describe the data layout of a particular binary file, like HDF5 or PDB metadata, Dudley can describe